hotrodorm/hotrod/hotrod-project/docs/quick-docs/hello-world/creating-a-new-project.md

 Change the URL, username, password, and schema as needed to match your current database.

 **Note**: The connection details included in this file are used for persistence generation purposes only.
-It typically points to a sandbox database in the development environment.
-When running in the production environment HotRod will pick up the connection details from the `datasource` Spring bean.
+They typically point to a sandbox database in the development environment.
+When running in the production environment HotRod will pick up the connection details from the `datasource` Spring bean, typically configured in the `application.properties` file of the application.

-**Note**: Typically this file won't be committed to the source code repository.
+**Note**: Most likely, this file won't be committed to the source code repository.
 Different developers may use their own local databases, so each one may use slightly different values in this file, that are not to be shared with other developers.

 #### Generate the Persistence Code